NorQuest-MLAD-Courses/cmpt2500f25-project-tutorial/README.md

-# Telecom Customer Churn Prediction
+# CMPT 2500 Project: Telecom Customer Churn Prediction

-A machine learning project to predict customer churn in the telecommunications industry.
+Am organized machine learning project demonstrating a machine learning project to predict customer churn in the telecommunications industry.
 This project uses various classification algorithms to identify customers at risk of leaving the service.

 ## Project Overview